 Waterford Beval Bit

-Also known as the Loop Ring or Wilkie Snaffle, this bit has two small rings within the main snaffle ring, which offers more control than plain snaffle rings.
+Also known as the Loop Ring Snaffle, this bit has two small rings within the main snaffle ring, which offers more control than plain snaffle rings.

 The reins can be attached to a definite part of the bit to aid in establishing a correct outline, head carriage and responsiveness to the rein signals.